Steenz: Selected works

 Archival Quality (2018) – Cel Walden starts a new job as an archivist at the Logan Museum.
 As she struggles with depression and anxiety, she dreams about a ghostly woman.
 As she learns more about the ghost who haunts her dreams, she learns more about herself and the other employees of the Logan Museum.

 Heart of the City (2020–present) – The comic is about Heart Lamarr, a middle-school student who lives in Philadelphia.
 Stories focus on Heart's relations with her friends and family, as well as her school life and experiences with popular culture.
 Steenz took over the strip after original creator Mark Tatulli stepped down.

 Recognition and awards

 Elements: Fire, A Comic Anthology by Creators of Color won the 2018 Eisner Award for Best Anthology and the 2017 Ignatz Award for Best Anthology.
 The anthology contains work by Steenz.

 In February 2019, Steenz and Ivy Noelle Weir were named winners of the 5th Annual Dwayne McDuffie Award for Diversity in Comics for Archival Quality.
 The book was also selected as a Junior Library Guild Gold Standard publication in 2018.

+In 2021, Steenz and reporter Aaron Miguel Cantú won the 2021 Media for a Just Society Award in the journalism category for their comic, written by Cantú and drawn by Steenz, When Innocent Until Proven Guilty Costs $400 a Month—and Your Freedom.
+This comic was created in partnership with the Bail Project and originally posted by Vice on May 28, 2020.